Fall 2024 Religious Studies Courses

 A historical approach to the foundational concepts, events, and texts in the Islamic tradition, paying particular attention to the Quran and hadith.
 The Quran is the Muslim scripture and the hadith are accounts of what the prophet Muhammad said or did.
 Muhammad described God as having ninety-nine names, and this course explores how these names have been interpreted through reference to the Quran and the corpus of hadith material.

-• RELG 200 Symbols, Myth and Ritual
+• RELG 200 Symbol, Myth and Ritual

 Units: 1

-Fulfills General Education Requirement (FSSA)
+Fulfills General Education Requirement(s): Classics elective (CLEL), Social Analysis (FSSA)

 Description